-(xxi) Investment tax credits
+(xx) Investment tax credits

 Investment tax credits ("ITCs") are recognized where there is reasonable assurance that the ITCs will be received and all attached conditions will be complied with.
 When the ITCs relates to an expense item, it is netted against the related expense.
 Where the ITCs relates to an asset, it reduces the carrying amount of the asset.
 The ITCs is then recognized as income over the useful life of a depreciable asset by way of a reduced depreciation charge.
 The Company is actively engaged in scientific research and development ("R&D") and, accordingly, has previously filed for ITC refunds under both the Canadian federal and Ontario provincial Scientific Research and Experimental Development ("SR&ED") tax incentive programs.
 The ITCs recorded in the accounts are based on management's interpretation of the Income Tax Act of Canada, provisions which govern the eligibility of R&D costs.
 The claims are subject to review by the Canada Revenue Agency and the Minister of Revenue for Ontario before the refunds can be released.
-To the extent that collection is reasonably assured, ITCs are recorded as a reduction to the underlying expense or asset to which the ITCs is attributable.